daningalla/cli-args/README.md

 ### Aliases

-Options and switches can defined _aliases_, which are other prefixed identifiers the binding can be referred to.
+Options and switches can define _aliases_, which are other prefixed identifiers the binding can be referred to.
 For example, we may want a path option to have two names in the CLI.

 ```csharp
 var pathOption = new Option<string>("--path", aliases: new[]{"-p"});
 ```

 All primary identifiers, as well as aliases, must be unique within the `Bindings` collection of a command.

+> Note
+>
+> The library will bind parameters and model properties only to primary identifiers, not to aliases.

 ### Handlers